Stay energized and engaged amidst lash lifts and microblading!

 Many think that working with clients is just a bunch of small talk that introverts just can’t do, and this is an all-out myth!
 In fact, many introverts thrive as beauty professionals because it’s a one-on-one interaction where they get to know the client and maintain a relationship through the years!

-But, there are some roles that may be a better fit for extroverts and it’s important to know where your skills lie.
+But, there are some roles that may be a better fit for extroverts.
+It’s important to know where your skills lie.
 For example, you’re great with clients and marketing your business but when it comes to attending seminars and trade shows, sending someone else may be the best business practice.

 Two tangible ways you can support your introverted ways is by taking care and recharging before your day starts and after it ends.
 Interested in how else you can thrive in the beauty industry as an introvert?
 Watch for part two!